itsmartinwho/foresight-cdss-mvp/README.md

 *   **Framework:** Next.js (App Router paradigm)
 *   **Language:** TypeScript
 *   **Styling:** Tailwind CSS, CSS Modules.
 Features a "glassmorphism" theme.
-*   **State Management:** React Context and local component state (e.g., within `ForesightApp.tsx` for global UI states like active patient).
+*   **State Management:** React Context and local component state.
 *   **Component Structure:**
     *   Global Layout: `src/app/layout.tsx` renders `GlassHeader` and `GlassSidebar`.
     *   View Components: Located in `src/components/views/` (e.g., `DashboardView.tsx`, `PatientsListView.tsx`, `PatientWorkspaceView.tsx`).
-    *   Routing Logic: `src/app/ForesightApp.tsx` acts as a client-side router, determining which view component to render based on the URL pathname.
+    *   Routing Logic: `src/app/ForesightApp.tsx` acts as a client-side router.
     *   Page Entry Points: Files like `src/app/page.tsx`, `src/app/patients/page.tsx` primarily render `<ForesightApp />`.
+*   **Data Fetching:** Data is primarily fetched from Supabase using a service layer (`src/lib/supabaseDataService.ts`).
+A feature flag (`NEXT_PUBLIC_USE_SUPABASE`) controls this; it defaults to `true`.
+A fallback to an older, local file-based data service (`src/lib/patientDataService.ts`) exists if the flag is explicitly set to `false`, though this mode is deprecated.
 *   **Testing:**
     *   **Storybook:** For UI component development and visualization.
     *   **Playwright:** For end-to-end testing.
-*   **Linting/Formatting:** ESLint, Prettier (assumed, common for Next.js projects).
+*   **Linting/Formatting:** ESLint, Prettier.

-### Data Model (Mock Data Structure)
+### Data Model & Source
-The prototype uses mock data primarily from TSV and TXT files in `public/data/100-patients/`:
-- `Enriched_Patients.tsv`: Patient demographic information.
-- `Enriched_Admissions.tsv`: Admission records.
-- `AdmissionsDiagnosesCorePopulatedTable.txt`: Diagnoses linked to admissions.
-- `LabsCorePopulatedTable.txt`: Laboratory test results.

-## Data Pipeline (Mock Data Source)

-The application currently loads static mock data files at runtime.
-These are located in:
-- `public/data/100-patients/Enriched_Patients.tsv`
-- `public/data/100-patients/Enriched_Admissions.tsv`
-- `public/data/100-patients/AdmissionsDiagnosesCorePopulatedTable.txt`
-- `public/data/100-patients/LabsCorePopulatedTable.txt`

-There is no live data pipeline or backend integration in this MVP prototype.
+The primary data source is a PostgreSQL database managed by **Supabase**.
+The schema includes tables for `patients`, `visits`, and `transcripts`.

+The original mock data, previously stored in TSV/TXT files, has been migrated to this Supabase instance.
+These original flat files (`Enriched_Patients.tsv`, `Enriched_Admissions.tsv`, etc.) are now archived in `docs/archived-data/` for historical reference.
+The migration script `scripts/migratePatients.ts` was used to populate the Supabase database from these files.

 ## Support
 For questions regarding this prototype, please refer to the project's GitHub repository and issues.